-2.3.1 NPF4 (2023) Policies 4, 14, 15 and 20, FIFEplan Policies 1, 7, 10, 13 and 14, Making Fife's Places Supplementary Guidance (2018) apply with consideration of the design and visual impact of the proposed development.

-- 2.3.2 A Design and Access Statement, Landscape Statement and Biodiversity Enhancement/Net Gain Statement has been submitted in support of the application.
+- 2.3.1 NPF4 (2023) Policies 4, 14, 15 and 20, FIFEplan Policies 1, 7, 10, 13 and 14, Making Fife's Places Supplementary Guidance (2018) apply with consideration of the design and visual impact of the proposed development. - 2.3.2 A Design and Access Statement, Landscape Statement and Biodiversity Enhancement/Net Gain Statement has been submitted in support of the application.
 In regards to design, there are opportunities to create distinctiveness to the individual routes and/or phases, using the design of landscaping, natural play/informal seating/benches and signage to form a variety of character areas.
 The proposals use the design of landscaping, natural play/informal seating/benches and signage to form a variety of character areas along the route.
-Users would therefore have a clear sense of location and change from one area (or route) to another the detail of these aspects should be considered when the final details are being finalised and referred to within a statement within future detailed applications. - 2.3.3 The proposed inclusion of natural play features and benches are welcomed and can make a positive contribution to the development, making the routes multi-functional and allowing rest, play and social interaction to take place along the network.
+Users would therefore have a clear sense of location and change from one area (or route) to another the detail of these aspects should be considered when the final details are being finalised and referred to within a Design and Access Statement.
+This aspect is therefore recommended as a condition of this PPP. - 2.3.3 The proposed inclusion of natural play features and benches are welcomed and can make a positive contribution to the development, making the routes multi-functional and allowing rest, play and social interaction to take place along the network.
 A network of these features should be located across the whole network in line with the principle of creating character areas. - 2.3.4 The proposals would be consistent with the NPF4 Policy 15 approach requiring developments to contribute to local living, including where relevant, 20 minute neighbourhoods.
 The proposals would improve and enhance connectivity between communities and would improve access to sustainable modes of transport including local public transport and safe, high quality walking, wheeling and cycling networks; employment; shopping; health and social care facilities; childcare, schools and lifelong learning opportunities; playgrounds and informal play opportunities, parks, green streets and spaces, community gardens, opportunities for food growth and allotments, sport and recreation facilities. - 2.3.5 With future detailed applications, confirmation that the active travel network will fully connect into existing movement routes without gaps should be provided and is recommended in a proposed condition of this PPP.
 Landscaping proposals should be considered in relation to their location and sense of security for users.
 For example, within or adjacent to built-up urban areas, avoid the design of landscaping which may make it easy for people to hide within or to make people feel uncomfortable.
-The lighting proposals should contribute to the sense of place while taking cognisance of the Natural Heritage Officer's recommendations, discussed further in Section 2.8. - 2.3.6 The design and visual impact of the proposals is an important determining factor in this application.
+The lighting proposals should contribute to the sense of place while taking cognisance of the Natural Heritage Officer's recommendations, discussed further in Section 2.8.
+A signage strategy should form part of the detailed submission(s) to ensure an appropriate design and location of these features.
+This is also recommended as a condition of this PPP.